-Looking again at the header file skein.h, we may now notice that in function Skein_256_Init, the formal parameter for the desired hash length is named hashBitLen.
+We found a real issue in the code, but to find the exact cause it is necessary to investigate the code.
+Looking again at the header file skein.h, we may now notice that in function Skein\256\Init, the formal parameter for the desired hash length is named hashBitLen.
 This parameter should certainly be expressed in bits!
 We were inadvertently asking for a 1-char hash of the message since the beginning, and the test that we ran as our first step failed to notice it.
-Our first imprecise analysis did find it - the same alarm that pointed out the problem is present among the other alarms produced by the first analysis.
-Note that because of the imprecisions, the first analysis was not able to conclude that the uninitialized access at hash[2] was certain, making it much less noticeable among the others.

-The bug can be fixed by passing 8HASHLEN instead of HASHLEN as the second argument of Skein_256_Init.
-With this fix in place, the analysis with -eva-slevel 100 produces no alarms (apart from the postconditions of memcpy and memset) and gives the following result:
+The bug can be fixed by passing 8\HASHLEN instead of HASHLEN as the second argument of Skein\256\Init.
+With this fix in place, the analysis with -eva-precision 3 produces no alarms and gives the following result: